 Not all of the things on that bill were necessarily our fault.
 Many of them were, though.
 It gets pretty easy to justify paying for school books and uniforms and just about anything else on a credit card when you are convinced your kids MUST HAVE THEM NOW.
 In truth, many of those expenses could have waited.

 We don’t have traditional medical insurance anymore, but instead are part of a health care cost share group.
 What this means, practically, is that big things like Craig’s kidney stone surgery earlier this year and Millie’s ER visit this summer get paid for by the other members of this group.
-But things like well child visits, physicals, ear infections, wart removals, UFRs (unidentified flaming rashes), and dental/orthodontist visits don’t get covered at all.
+But things like well child visits, physicals, ear infections, wart removals, UFRs (unidentified flaming rashes), and dental/orthodontist visits to get Invisalign don’t get covered at all.
 Guess how many of those kinds of things I just popped right on the credit card over the past year?
 Let’s see, about 4 well child visits/physicals, 1 ear infection, 2 wart removals, 1 UFR, and 6 trips to the dentist where they took a full round of x-rays on all of us because it had been a while since we’d been seen.
 That was fun.
 And expensive.

 I’m pretty sure that card is also holding a $900 van repair bill from the summer as well as an $850 plumber bill, also from the summer.